Call for Proposals: UC time on the Keck telescopes

 2.0 Notes on Instruments and Availability

-Keck I Telescope: There will be a 10 night shutdown occurring in late April bright time in order to conduct repair work on the Keck I telescope pier.
+Keck I Telescope: There will be a 10 night shutdown occurring in the late October bright lunation in order to conduct repair work on the Keck I telescope pier.

-NIRSPEC/NIRSPAO: Nirspec/Nirspao will be unavailable for 4 weeks in February for routine servicing to remove ice from the dewar window.
-Please also note that Nirspec and Nirspao nights may be scheduled in campaign mode to limit the number of reconfigs into AO during the semester.
+NIRSPEC/NIRSPAO: Please note that Nirspec and Nirspao nights may be scheduled in campaign mode to limit the number of reconfigs into AO during the semester.

 NIRC2: